laurafdeza/dpbe_l2_pre_registration/README.md

 ### Measured variables (required)

-We will measure the perceptual categorization through a forced-choice task in which participants have to indicate whether they hear the beginning of the word ‘pafri’ or ‘bafri’ as they listen to the continuum, as described previously.
+We will measure the perceptual categorization through a two-alternative forced-choice task in which participants have to indicate whether they hear ‘paf’ or ‘baf’ as they listen to the continuum previously described.

-### Indices (optional)